 Chronic osteochondrosis of the cervical spine treatment.
-Osteochondrosis of the cervical spine: symptoms and methods of treatment.
-Who is not allowed to do medical gymnastics
+Osteochondrosis of the cervical spine: symptoms and treatment methods.
+Who should not do therapeutic exercises?

-Osteochondrosis of the cervical spine can cause more intense clinical signs than degenerative changes of this kind in other parts of the spinal column.
-This is due to the fact that impaired blood circulation in this area leads to oxygen starvation of the brain.
-Symptoms can vary depending on the extent of the pathological process.
+Osteochondrosis cervical spine spine can cause more intense Clinical signs than degenerative changes of this kind in other parts of the spinal column.
+This is due to the fact that poor circulation in this area leads to oxygen starvation of the brain.
+Symptoms may vary depending on the extent of the pathological process.

-For home treatment, with the permission of a specialist, you can resort to the use of medications aimed at relieving inflammation and pain.
+For treatment at home, with the permission of a specialist, you can resort to using medications aimed at relieving inflammation and pain.
 Therapeutic exercises and massage are effective, but they also have their limitations.
-Folk remedies can be used to complement these conservative measures.
+As a complement to these conservative measures, folk remedies can be used.

 Causes